×

-Treating Foot and Ankle Pain in the Raleigh Area
+Foot and Ankle Care in Wake County

-Foot and Ankle Injuries - Did You Know?
+Foot and Ankle Injuries

 Although the ankle is composed of just 3 main bones, it is one of the most used joints in the human body.
 This makes ankle injuries some of the most common and most intrusive injuries to deal with.

-Foot and Ankle Specialists in Wake County
+Expert Foot and Ankle Specialists in Wake County

-The Raleigh Orthopaedic Clinic board-certified, fellowship-trained foot and ankle specialists, Dr. Boone, Dr. Casale, and Dr. Logel, provide comprehensive and specialized care for a wide variety of foot and ankle conditions.
+The Raleigh Orthopaedic Clinic board-certified, fellowship-trained foot and ankle specialists, Dr. Boone, Dr. Casale, Dr. Logel, and Dr. Ray, provide comprehensive and specialized care for a wide variety of foot and ankle conditions.
 They also work closely with Raleigh Orthopaedic Clinic’s podiatrist, Dr. Simmons, to utilize conservative treatment options whenever possible.
-The foot and ankle specialists at Raleigh Orthopaedic are dedicated to quality outcomes and are trained to treat strains, sprains, fractures, tendon injuries, and more.
+Our foot and ankle specialists are dedicated to quality outcomes and are trained to treat strains, sprains, fractures, tendon injuries, and more.
+Patients can find comprehensive foot and ankle care at all of our clinics in Wake County, NC.

-Foot and Ankle Specialists at Raleigh Orthopaedic
+Common Foot and Ankle Issues Treated at Raleigh Orthopaedic

 Foot and Ankle Treatments in Wake County